jflosada/trial/README.md

     "message": "(20004) Not filed cdn audit no icp [cdn audit no icp [The current domain has not been filed with MIIT for the record]]", "codeDesc": 20004
    ```

+   ## License
+   This API is distributed under the license .... [to be completed]

+   ## Support
+   We use GitHub to follow up with clients and possible issues they may have while using our software.
+Please use the following resources if additional help is required:
+    - Contact us via Twitter to @Username with any additional questions or issues.
+We will be in toucj with you soon! :D
+    - If you have found a bug, please open an issue